kylemanna/blog.kylemanna.com/_posts/2016-11-04-kicad-schematic-label-breaks-netlist.md

 ## KiCad Schematic Gotchas

-I've stumbled across two surprising things with KiCad that people should be aware of.
-The first is pretty subtle having to do with junctions not being necessary and the second is not obvious **at all**.
+I've stumbled across two surprising things with KiCad that people should be aware of:

+1. The first is pretty subtle having to do with junctions not being consistent and necessary.
+2. The second has to do with label placed where two wires cross over and **assigning the same net to two previously unconnected nets**.

-For reference, this was built using KiCad 4.0.4.
+For reference, this occurred on KiCad 4.0.4.

 ## KiCad Junctions Aren't Required on Pins